Phentermine vs. Semaglutide Houston: Cost & Results

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

 Phentermine costs a fraction of what semaglutide runs each month, but for most Houston patients dealing with significant weight, the clinical results aren't close.
-Phentermine is a short-term stimulant that curbs hunger through adrenaline; semaglutide — the active ingredient in Wegovy — works on gut and brain receptors to reduce appetite, slow digestion, and shift how your body regulates fat long-term.
+Phentermine is a short-term stimulant that curbs hunger through adrenaline; semaglutide, the active ingredient in Wegovy, works on gut and brain receptors to reduce appetite, slow digestion, and shift how your body regulates fat long-term.
 Clinics across Houston, Sugar Land, and The Woodlands prescribe both, but the right choice depends heavily on your health history, how much weight you need to lose, and what you can realistically afford.
 This article breaks down the key differences so you can walk into your consultation knowing the right questions to ask.

 1What Is Phentermine and How Does It Work?

 Phentermine has been around since 1959.
 It is one of the oldest FDA-approved weight loss medications still in use.
 It is a stimulant, similar in structure to amphetamine, and it works by triggering your central nervous system to release norepinephrine.
 That signal tells your brain you are not hungry.
 It also gives most people a noticeable energy boost, which is part of why it became so popular.
-Phentermine is a Schedule IV controlled substance.
-That means Houston clinics must follow specific prescribing rules, and you will not get a 90-day supply on your first visit.
-Most doctors start patients on 15 mg or 37.5 mg per day, taken in the morning so it does not disrupt sleep.
-It is approved only for short-term use, typically 12 weeks.
-Some clinics in the Houston Medical Center area and along the Katy Freeway corridor prescribe it in cycles, rotating on and off to manage tolerance.
-It does not change your metabolism or gut hormones.
-Once you stop taking it, the appetite suppression stops too.

 2What Is Semaglutide and How Does It Work?

-Semaglutide is a GLP-1 receptor agonist.
-GLP-1 is a hormone your gut naturally releases after you eat.
-It signals your pancreas to release insulin, slows how quickly your stomach empties, and tells your brain you are full.
-Semaglutide mimics that hormone, but it stays active in your body much longer than the version your body makes naturally.
-There are two FDA-approved semaglutide products for weight loss.
-Wegovy (2.4 mg weekly injection) is approved specifically for chronic weight management.
-Ozempic (up to 2 mg weekly) is approved for type 2 diabetes but is commonly prescribed off-label for weight loss.
-Both are weekly subcutaneous injections you give yourself at home.
 Unlike phentermine, semaglutide is designed for long-term use.
 It also has cardiovascular outcome data behind it.
 The SELECT trial showed a 20% reduction in major cardiovascular events in patients with obesity who did not have diabetes.
 Many Houston clinics near the Texas Medical Center and in communities like Pearland and Friendswood now position it as a long-term obesity treatment, not just a short-term appetite suppressant.

 3What the Clinical Trials Actually Show